 This does increase battery usage a fair bit, though.
 However, it makes your distances shown on the unit spot-on perfectly accurate.
 However, the distance transmitted on Garmin LiveTrack/MapShare will still be wrong/shorter.

-As a simple example of this, you can see below the difference between what the unit sent out via satellite (10-minute tracking), and my actual track in the boat recorded:
+As a simple example of this, you can see below the difference between what the unit sent out via satellite (10-minute tracking), and my actual recorded track in the boat:

-Another example would be this 3-hour ride, which I recorded in the in high mode, but again, only transmits at the 10-minute intervals.
+Another example would be this 3-hour ride, which I recorded in the high detail mode, but again, it only transmits at 10-minute intervals.
 In this case, you can see the total track length recorded on the unit was 41.24KM (on the inReach 3).
 But in reality, I went 58.69KM (on an Edge device).
-That’s because it’s only occasionally updating the GPS track file, and thus skipping switchbacks and such (which is notably different than the Garmin watches/bike computers that do backfill in data at a every few-second rate).
+That’s because it’s only occasionally updating the GPS track file, and thus skipping switchbacks and such (which is notably different than the Garmin watches/bike computers that do backfill in data at an every-few-second rate).

 With all that set, you’ll start your activity.
-From this point it’ll start recording your data points locally, as well as sending updates via satellite at your predefined update rates.
-By default, this would be 10-minutes for most plans, or not at all for the cheaper plans.
-You can go to 2-minutes update rate on the premium plan.
+From this point, it’ll start recording your data points locally, as well as sending updates via satellite, at your predefined update rates.
+By default, this would be 10 minutes for most plans, or not at all for the cheaper plans.
+You can set the update rate to 2 minutes on the premium plan.

 So this is a good time to talk about how tracking works, as well as the options you have there.
 But first, I want to briefly note that there are two core apps you’ll use with the Garmin inReach Mini 3: